redbadger/crux/docs/src/overview.md

 Crux is used in production apps today, and we consider it production ready.
-However, we still have a number of things to work on to call it 1.0, with a stable API and other things one would expect from a mature framework.
+However, we still have a number of things to work on to call it 1.0, with a stable API and excellent DX expected from a mature framework.

 Below is a list of some of the things we know we want to do before 1.0: